 What to Eat and Drink in Astoria:

-- The Cannery Pier Hotel and Spa, alone, is kind of worth the trip to Astoria.
+• The Cannery Pier Hotel and Spa is kind of worth the trip to Astoria, in and of itself, in my opinion.
 The hotel is super unique, as it’s built on top of a century-old pier that juts out 600 feet into the Columbia River and was once the home of the Union Fisherman’s Cooperative Packing Company.
-Every room has a balcony with a view, so keep an eye out for any sea lions swimming below!
+Every room has a balcony with a view, so keep an eye out for any sea lions and harbor seals swimming below!

 2. Seaside